 Do children with apraxia have autism?

 As you can see, apraxia and autism are two different diagnoses.
 Apraxia is not a form of autism.
-But let’s look at some similarities between apraxia and autism:
+However, research has shown that the two conditions frequently coincide.
+For example, a three-year study, published in the Journal of Developmental and Behavioral Pediatrics, showed that nearly two-thirds of children initially diagnosed with autism also had apraxia.
+Let’s look at some similarities between apraxia and autism:

 With that said, there are significant differences between apraxia and autism:

-All of this is not to say an autistic child can’t also have apraxia of speech.
-Both conditions could be present.
+We know that autistic children can also have apraxia of speech.
 But they remain two separate diagnoses.

 Contact a speech therapist for an evaluation